Skip to main content

 • Sponsors: (Prime) Karen Ebel, Judy Aron, Bill Boyd, Mooney, Nicholas Germana, Bixby, Leishman, Rung, Grote, Nancy Murphy, Watters, Ricciardi, Avard, Rosenwald

-• Committee: Finance
+• Committee: House Finance

 • Status: Inexpedient to Legislate